 Canadian Immigration Status Restoration – Study Permit, Work Permit, TRV

 Many foreign nationals enter Canada to work, study, or visit.
 In such circumstances, they are granted temporary visas by the Immigration, Refugees and Citizenship Canada (IRCC) for a specific duration.
 If you came to Canada and now wish to extend your stay, you will need to make an application for ‘Restoration of Status.’
-If your restoration of status gets refused, you can discuss your options with skilled Immigration Lawyers to ensure favorable outcomes.
+If your Immigration Status Restoration gets refused, you can discuss your options with skilled Immigration Lawyers to ensure favourable outcomes.

 Once the Temporary Resident Visa expires, the temporary resident has to exit Canada.
 If you wish to continue your stay in Canada, you will need to apply for Canada Immigration Status within 90 days from the last date of the Temporary Resident Visa.